openstack-archive/tripleo-incubator/README.md

 on that node will participate in their own Quantum defined networks.

-Infrastructure such as Glance, Swift and Keystone will be solely owned by the one virtualised cloud: there is no duplication needed.
+Infrastructure such as Glance, Swift and Keystone will be solely owned by the one cloud: there is no duplication needed.

 Caveats
 =======